steviecoaster/steviecoaster.github.io/_posts/2018-11-23-Pipelines-in-scripts.md

 By using the pipeline, you access the current object's (`$_`) Name property in the pipeline, and it happily accepts it into Name parameter.

 Another option is `ValueFromPipelineByPropertyName`, which like the first option, expects input of the same _type_, but also has the requirement that the object contain a property of the same _name_ as the parameter you wish to pass it too.

+You can use a named expression to coerce your pipeline into working if the object you receive doesn't have the same name, but is of the same type.
+Here's an example (let's pretend name doesn't exist on Get-ADComputer, and use something else in its place)

+`Get-ADComputer | Select-Object @{Name='Name';Expression={$_.DNSName}} | YourFunction`

+That's all there is to adding pipeline support to your functions!
+Give it a try, and take your scripts to higher levels of functionality!
+Have questions or feedback?
+Use the links below to contact me.
+I'd love to hear from you!

 For information on adding `-WhatIf` support to your functions check out Joel Sallow's post on the topic on his blog [here](INSERT_LINK_HERE)